Coronavirus COVID-19 Updates: uc.edu/publichealth

 Ultrasound within the University of Cincinnati Department of Emergency Medicine has been growing by leaps and bounds.
 Recognized as a necessary and life-saving component of emergency care, our department has invested in quality ultrasound clinical practice

-Clinical ultrasound is integrated in the department work flow with a large number of patient care ultrasound examinations performed daily by credentialed faculty.
+Clinical ultrasound is integrated in the department workflow with a large number of patient care ultrasound examinations performed daily by credentialed faculty.
 We have several new Philips Sparq ultrasound machines with wireless archiving and a full

-The fellowship curriculum is based on the Emergency Ultrasound Fellowship guidelines established by American College of Emergency Physicians.
+The fellowship curriculum is based on the Emergency Ultrasound Fellowship guidelines established by the American College of Emergency Physicians.
 Fellows will be trained in advanced ultrasound applications, becoming a better educator to various levels

 Please visit our ultrasound learning environment on Taming the SRU.